The Feast

-The Feast (Welsh: Gwleðð) is a 2021 Welsh folk horror film directed by Lee Haven Jones from a screenplay by producer Roger Williams.
+The Feast (Welsh: Gwledd) is a 2021 Welsh folk horror film directed by Lee Haven Jones from a screenplay by producer Roger Williams.
 Filmed in the Welsh language, the film stars Annes Elwy, Nia Roberts and Julian Lewis Jones.
 It premiered at the Official Selection of the 2021 South by Southwest and the same year was screened at the Fantasia International Film Festival.

 Plot

 Whilst drilling for oil on a field, a worker stumbles away from his equipment and collapses on the ground, blood pouring from his ears.

 A wealthy family — politician Gwyn, his wife Glenda, and their two adult sons, Guto and Gweirydd — host a dinner party at Glenda's inherited estate in the Welsh mountains.
 Their guests are to be Mair, a neighbouring farmer who grew up with Glenda, and Euros, a businessman who has been drilling for minerals on the family's land.

 To help cater the party, Glenda has hired a girl named Cadi from the nearby village.
 Cadi arrives on foot at their remote estate, her hair is wet, and she rarely speaks.
 Cadi observes the family in silence as she helps Glenda prepare.
 One son, Guto, has a drug addiction.
 Early in the film, he accidentally drops an axe and cuts his foot.
 The other son, Gweirydd, is training for a triathlon and has an obsessive diet and regimen.

 Elements of the family's lifestyle appear to upset Cadi.
 She becomes upset when Gwyn shoots a pair of rabbits and arrives with the dead rabbits to prepare them for supper.
 Cadi's emotional distress has physical consequences, for example a muddy stain appears on a clean tablecloth when she hears the gunshots.
 Gwyn experiences sudden pain and noise whenever he confronts Cadi.
 A bottle of wine explodes in Euros's hand when he arrives and accuses her of slacking off on the job.
 Afterwards, Cadi picks up a piece of broken glass and appears to insert it into her vagina.

 When Guto asks Cadi if she has any drugs to help him get through the party, she takes him into the forest and helps him pick psychoactive mushrooms.
 He eats some of them before coming to dinner.

 Mair arrives, signalling the start of the party.
 She explains that her husband, Iori, has been delayed by an emergency: an unknown person drove into a nearby lake, and he is helping to retrieve the car.

 The atmosphere at the party is awkward.
 Mair is polite but put off by Glenda's behaviour.
 Gweirydd casts doubt on his father's recent health scare, embarrassing him in front of the guests.
 Guto expresses disgust at Gweirydd's raw-meat diet and his parents order him to leave the table.
 He goes back to his room, mixes and injects the remaining mushrooms.